La Herradura & Almuñécar Beaches – Almuñécar Playas

 Almuñecar Playa Cantarriján (Cantarriján Beach) Naturist / Nude Beach

-More info about the clothing optional beaches or nude beach Spain, Click Here.
+More info about the clothing-optional beaches or nude beaches in Spain, Click Here.

 Length = 385 m , surface area = 13.400 m2, capacity = 2970 users